Do You Know What I'm Saying?

-"Do You Know What I'm Saying?" is the third and final single released from Wendy James' debut solo album Now Ain't the Time for Your Tears.
-The single was released in 1993 and was written by Elvis Costello.
+"Do You Know What I'm Saying?" is the third and final single released from English singer-songwriter Wendy James' debut solo album, Now Ain't the Time for Your Tears (1993).
+The single was released in June 1993 by MCA Records and was written by Elvis Costello.

 Of the collection of songs Costello gave to James for her album, she singled out "Do You Know What I'm Saying?" as her personal favorite.